The Imperfect Athlete: Asymmetry, Form Issues & Off the Couching it

 As part of his practice, McCoy also taps into the power of manual therapy – a type of bodywork that’s a little more “work” than spa treatment.
 His hands on techniques are rooted in anatomy, biomechanics, and kinesiology, and a little less cushy than your average massage.
 “There’s no gratification component in it,” he warns.
 “It could be uncomfortable”

-“Not that that isn’t important either,” he says of relaxing spa style massage.
+“Not that that isn’t important either,” he says of a relaxing spa style massage.
 “The mental part – adding to wellness and quality of life is important too, so I never want to minimize that.
 Whatever label you want to use, I think everybody should be getting hands on therapy.”

 Your Own Journey: Taking an Individual Approach